ryukinix/decorating/README.md

 ## Writing

-Another project mine called [MAL](http://www.github.com/ryukinix/mal) whose is a basic command line interface for MyAnimeList, I recently test the features of @writing only adding 3 lines on my code!
-Check the awesome effect:
+Another project of mine called [MAL](http://www.github.com/ryukinix/mal) which is a basic command line interface for MyAnimeList.
+The decorator @writing can be used by just adding 3 lines of code!
+Check out the awesome effect:

 [![asciicast](https://asciinema.org/a/ctt1rozymvsqmeipc1zrqhsxb.png)](https://asciinema.org/a/ctt1rozymvsqmeipc1zrqhsxb)